 Difference #1: Built-in voice controller – The ecobee4 comes with built-in Amazon Alexa voice controller.
 The ecobee4 is not just a smart thermostat, it’s also your personal assistant.
 Ask ecobee4 to play your favorite music, add eggs to the shopping cart, or read the latest news — it can do it all.

 Both the ecobee3 and Nest don’t have built-in Amazon Alexa, but they’re compatible with Amazon voice assistant.
-So, if you’re looking for voice control over your ecobee3 or Nest thermostat, all you need is to buy an Amazon voice controller separately (like the Echo, Echo Dot, or Tap).
+So, if you’re looking for voice control over your ecobee3 or Nest thermostat, all you need is to buy an Amazon voice controller separately (like the Echo, Echo Dot, Tap, or new Echo Show).

 Difference #2: Design – Nest features an iPod inspired design, which really adds nice touch to any smart home.
 The round-shaped thermostat only measures 3.3” x 3.3”.
 It has nice, bright display that’s 2.08 inches in diameter.

 The ecobee4 and ecobee3 have a very similar design, except that the ecobee4 is a little bit bigger due to its built-in speaker and light bar on the top side: 4.29” x 4.29” vs. 3.93” x 3.93”.